 Weather StoryAlmanac, microseasons, and the day's weather story.

-Weather in Cape Coral, Florida
+Cape Coral, Florida Weather

-Flowers spill across the islands.
-Day 59 of spring.
+Midyear heat — the wet season grip.
+Day 14 of summer.
 Read this microseason across nine climate regions →

 Cape Coral, FL